 Most flaws fall within one of these three categories…

 - The variation doesn’t address actual causes.
-Through qualitative and quantitative conversion research, you’ve found some issues with your site.
+Through qualitative user research, buyer intelligence and quantitative conversion research, you’ve found some issues with your site.
 For example, you know too few visitors are submitting your lead gen form.
 But the variation you create assumes the wrong cause of the issue.
 For example, you assume it’s too many required fields when really it’s a technical error.

 - The variation is based on a hunch.
 A/B testing will tell you which variation is better, but if those variations are based exclusively on internal opinion and guesses, you’re missing out.
 The best possible variation might not be present yet.